bajor/ai-tools-i-use-presentation/README.md

 - o3 for more reseach oriented - chain of thought model which evaluates it's own answers
 - 15 deep reseach option for non-trivial tasks
 - I use it for reseach mostly and to learn myself rathern than from books or youtube videos.
 I usually code something and ask it for help or to explain some subject when I am stuck.
+- tip - personalize it - tell him that for example you are python coder form poland <SHOW HERE SCREENSHOT> - once it nows that it will give you more tailored answers.

 # codex - from June 3 for ChatGPT Plus users